 My bodywork is integrative.
 This means that I incorporate various techniques which I have learned into each session.
 These techniques may include Swedish, Shiatsu, Sports, Yoga, Breema, Lomi Lomi, myofascial release, and/or other techniques.

 Massage is not appropriate if you have open wounds, active herpes, lice, scabies, poison ivy, the cold or flu, a fever, or any potentially contagious skin or respiratory condition.
-I don’t discriminate and gladly work with men and women, any age range, LGBT folk, and those who are physically challenged (as there are steps leading down to the PT Gym massage rooms, that space is not wheelchair accessible).
+I don’t discriminate and gladly work with anyone, but my massage table can only safely accommodate those who weigh less than 280 pounds.

-If my experience and style don’t match your needs, please contact one of the other independent massage therapists I have listed under Resources.
+If you are in Provincetown looking for a massage please contact one of the independent massage therapists I have listed under Resources.

 I am a long time member of the Association of Bodywork and Massage Professionals (ABMP) and am licensed by the Commonwealth of Massachusetts, Division of Professional Licensure, Board of Massage Therapy.